Azure/Mission-Critical-Online/src/app/AlwaysOn.HealthService/README.md

 HEALTHCHECK=TRUE
 ```

-This message is ignored on the receiving end (`AlwaysOn.ResultWorker.EventHubProcessorService.ProcessEventHanderAsync()`), which checks for the HEALTHCHECK property.
+This message is ignored on the receiving end (`AlwaysOn.BackgroundProcessor.EventHubProcessorService.ProcessEventHanderAsync()`), which checks for the HEALTHCHECK property.

 ### Cosmos DB check